xjtupanda/Sparrow/README.md

 ## 🖋️ Citation

-If you find our project, please consider citing our paper:
+If you find our project useful, please consider citing our paper:
 ```
 @article{yin2024t2vid,
   title={},